shivannis/xandr-docs-public/xandr-docs/articles/invest/update-a-custom-creative-template.md

 ---

-#  Microsoft Invest - update a custom creative template
+#  Microsoft Invest - Update a custom creative template

 Although you cannot modify the standard Xandr creative templates, you can modify the rendering code and macros in your